IndexSitemapTagmapUpdates

 “what was once outside the spectacle, the two forces that might disrupt it: pollution and the proletariat. but we lost. now only pollution surrounds it as its externality, the remnant of historical time.”

-I wonder if it’s an oversimplification to interpret this as simply about raving in the ruins, partying while the apocalyptic tidal wave roll bears down.
+I wonder if it’s an oversimplification to interpret this as simply about raving in the ruins, partying while the apocalyptic tidal wave bears down.
 Counterintuitively, discussing raving in these terms may open space for imagining redemptive futures at the same time it asserts there is no future.

 Some things this has loosely led me to: